Webador/SlmMail/README.md

 Installation
 ------------

-There are multiple ways to install and use this repo:

-### Laminas MVC
+1. First install the repo:

-1. Install with `composer require slm/mail`
+   `composer require slm/mail`

-1. Enable `SlmMail` in your `application.config.php`.
+   - For Laminas MVC add `SlmMail` in your `application.config.php` file.
-2. To use one of the transport layers, see the documentation in the [docs](https://github.com/JouwWeb/SlmMail/tree/master/docs) folder.

-### Mezzio

-1. Install with `composer require slm/mail`.
-2. Because we register a _config-provider_ in the composer file, this will trigger an automatic installation.
-3. Copy one of the `.dist` files in the `./config/` directory of this repo, and move it to your `config/autoload` directory.
+   - For Mezzio it should prompt whether we want to autoconfigure.
+Accept this.

+2. In order to use a mail service, you now need to configure it.
+We have provided a sample configuration file per mail server.

+   Copy the sample configuration file to your autoload directory.
+For example for _Mandrill_ one would use

+   `cp vendor/slm/mail/config/slm_mail.mandrill.local.php.dist config/autoload/slm_mail.mandrill.local.php`

+   Please tweak the dummy contents in this file.
+This file will contain the credentials.

 Usage
 -----

 One can now fetch the dependencies from the service manager.
 And now compose a message:

 ```php
 $message = new \Laminas\Mail\Message();